Rajatgms/react-ssr/ReadMe.md

 - JWT cannot use as during initial URL hit we do not have client side code to attach JWT token.
 - Use cookie based authentication.
 - Use proxy at render server for all api call from browser to handle cookie domain policy error.

+Part 11: Axios instances
+- For client side API endpoint will be a proxy endpoint `/api`.
+- For server side API endpoint will be `API server endpoint`.
+- Use axios instances and thunk extra argument to configure setup.